superjeng1/ZeroJudge/README.md

 chmod -R 700 /container-zerojudge-data/ssh
 ```

+6. MySQL Database (I am still working on a empty SQL dump, check back later!
+Sorry for the inconvenience!)

-6. Pull the docker image and mount some volumes from the host for persistent storage and the configuration file:
+7. Pull the docker image and mount some volumes from the host for persistent storage and the configuration file:
 ```sh
 docker pull superjeng1/zerojudge:latest
 docker run --name zerojudge \